Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Building Generalist Foundation Model for Radiology

 \subsubsection{Training Details}

 \textbf{Image preprocessing.} To dismiss the differences of medical images in different modalities, certain preprocessing steps are applied.
-Specifically, (i) to align the intensity distributions, we employ min-max normalization.
-Note that, since the MRI and CT images in our dataset are collected from online resources, they have already been clipped to $[0,255]$ thus we do not apply clip operation to them again here as a usual preprocessing pipeline. (ii) given that medical images can exist in either 3D or 2D formats (such as MRI being 3D and X-ray being 2D), we convert all 2D images to 3D simply by expanding an extra dimension.
+Specifically, (i) to align the intensity distributions, we employ min-max normalization of all images; (ii) given that medical images can exist in either 3D or 2D formats (such as MRI being 3D and X-ray being 2D), we convert all 2D images to 3D simply by expanding an extra dimension.
 Consequently, all images, irrespective of their original format, can be processed uniformly as 3D images; (iii) to ensure consistent sizes across all images, we resize them using the \texttt{torchvision.transforms.Resize} function.
-For height and weight dimensions, we resize them to $512\times512$ for 2D images and $256\times256$ for 3D images because 3D data has more slices, thus taking too much computational memorization.
+For height and weight dimensions, we resize them to $512\times512$ for 2D images and $256\times256$ for 3D images because 3D data has more slices, thus taking more computational memorization.
 For depth dimension, since our visual encoder, a 3D Vision Transformer (ViT), requires the input image sizes to be divisible by the patch size of $32\times32\times4$, we resize the depth dimension to the nearest multiple of 4 and will not surpass 64.

-\textbf{Implementation.} For the visual encoder, we adopt a 12-layer 3D ViT with 768 feature dimensions and the perceiver is chosen as a 6-layer transformer structure with 32 query tokens and 5120 feature dimensions so that all images will embed as a $32\times5120$ feature embedding after visual encoding.
+\textbf{Implementation.} For the visual encoder, we adopt a 12-layer 3D ViT with 768 feature dimensions and the perceiver is chosen as 6-layer transformer decoder with the learnable latent array in $32\times5120$ dimension, so that all images will be embeded as a $32\times5120$ feature embedding after passing visual encoding and perceiver aggregation.
 When inserting them into the text embedding, we will add two extra special tokens <image>, </image> at the beginning and ending respectively to distinguish them from common text tokens.
 For the large language model, we initialize it with the MedLLaMA-13B model introduced by PMC-LLaMA~\cite{wu2023pmc}, which has further fine-tuned the LLaMA-13B~\cite{touvron2023llama} model on the medical corpus.
 Our final model has \textbf{14B} parameters.